Geomorphology - Rivers/Watersheds - Natural

 *Delikowski, H., *Uchytil, G.,

-*Rowen, J., *Fischer, A., Larson, P.H.,
+*Rowen, J., *Fischer, A., Larson, P.H., Johnson,

-Johnson, M., Faulkner, D., Running, G., Rittenour, T.,
+M., Faulkner, D., Running, G., Rittenour, T., Wickert,

-Wickert, A., Brown, A., Hilgendorf, Z., Schirmer, R.
+A., Brown, A., Hilgendorf, Z., Schirmer, R.

 2024.
-Assessing the Role of Outburst
+Assessing the Role of Outburst Floods in the

-Valley, USA.
-Abstracts with Programs: European
+Abstracts with Programs: European Geosciences Union

-Geosciences Union General Assembly 2024.
+General Assembly 2024.

 *Fischer, A., Susnik, C., Stafford, N.,